noahehall/theBookOfNoah/databases/_arrangodb.md

 	- any datum tht needs to be sorted should be a skiplist index
   - any unique value should be a form of a hash index
   - set a docs creation time as a unix timestamp

+## indexes
   - always build indexes during times with less load
+  - A non-unique hash index on an optional document attribute should be declared sparse so that it will not index documents for which the index attribute is not set.

 # architecture